 One of the more fascinating deceptions in the myriad false teachings within christianity is one that is usually implied, but not stated outright.
 It is the notion that, at some point in history, the Holy Spirit changed, even though scripture is clear that the Father, the Son, and the Holy Spirit NEVER change.

-Because christianity abolished the Father’s traditions, and therefore, the physical representations of salvation and the Spirit’s role in salvation, its teachings have to at least imply that the Holy Spirit has changed between the time that scripture was written, and now.
-Those who have never actually heard the Holy Spirit have to explain that absence by falsely stating that He doesn’t personally lead anyone today—in a direct, literal, sense.
+Because christianity abolished the Father’s traditions, and therefore, the physical representations of salvation and the Spirit’s role in it, its teachings have to at least imply that the Holy Spirit has changed between the time that scripture was written, and now.
+Those who have never actually been directly confirmed by the Holy Spirit have to explain that absence by falsely stating that He doesn’t personally lead anyone today—in a direct, literal, sense.

 No, the “holy spirit” of christianity is nothing more than man’s conscience and his mental assent to things he understands from the literal words of scripture—so that, when such a christian hears spiritual meanings that go beyond the literal meanings of words (which is what the Holy Spirit illuminates THROUGH His scriptures), he immediately assumes those actual meanings (spiritual) of the scriptures are false.